shaussler/TheoreticalUniverse/theoretical_universe/differential_operators/3-dimensional-euclidean-space.rst

           &= \left( \frac{∂^2 f}{∂ x^2} + \frac{∂^2 f}{∂ y^2} + \frac{∂^2 f}{∂ z^2} \right) \; dx ∧ dy ∧ dz         \\

-Taking the Hodge dual, we tranform volumes to functions and obtain the expression for the laplacian:
+Taking the Hodge dual, we tranform volumes to functions and obtain the expression for the Laplacian:

 .. math::

    ⋆ d ⋆ df = \left( \frac{∂^2 f}{∂ x^2} + \frac{∂^2 f}{∂ y^2} + \frac{∂^2 f}{∂ z^2} \right)

-The Laplacian in vector calculus is the divergence :math:`\mathbf{∇} \cdot` applied to the gradiant of a function :math:`\mathbf{∇} f`:
+The Laplacian in vector calculus is the divergence :math:`\mathbf{∇} \cdot` applied to the gradient of a function :math:`\mathbf{∇} f`:

 .. math:: \mathbf{∇} \cdot \mathbf{∇} f